matteocourthoud/awesome-causal-inference/README.md

 A curated list of causal inference courses, books, libraries, conferences, blogs, research papers, industry applications, tutorials, practitioner guides, and literature reviews.

-If you want to contribute to this list (please do), send me a pull request or contact me [@matteocourthoud](https://twitter.com/matteocourthoud).
+If you want to contribute to this list (please do), open a pull request.

 ## Table of Contents